lycheeverse/lychee-action/README.md

 Quickly check links in Markdown, HTML, and text files using [lychee].

-When used in conjunction with [Create Issue From File], issues will be opened when the action finds link problems.
+When used in conjunction with [Create Issue From File], issues will be opened when the action finds link problems (make sure to specify the `issues: write` permission in the [workflow](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#permissions) or the [job](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idpermissions)).

 ## Usage